 Almost ten years later and following additional research, Dr. Allison joined MSK as Chair of the Immunology Program in the Sloan Kettering Institute.
 He came to MSK in part for the opportunity to work with clinicians and translational researchers to bring the drug to patients.
 He succeeded, and the results have proved more impressive than anyone could have imagined.

-Dr. Jedd Wolchok, who directs the Melanoma and Immunotherapeutics Service at MSK, worked closely with Dr. Allison when they were colleagues at MSK, and continues to collaborate with him as part of the Parker Institute for Cancer Immunotherapy.
+Dr. Jedd Wolchok, who directs the Melanoma Service at MSK, worked closely with Dr. Allison when they were colleagues at MSK, and continues to collaborate with him as part of the Parker Institute for Cancer Immunotherapy.
 He is elated by the choice of Dr. Allison and Dr. Honjo as this year’s Nobel awardees.
 “The world of cancer treatment changed because of their lifetime work and dedication,” he said.

 Immunotherapy has actually been a focus at MSK since the late 1890s.
 And MSK scientists have been a part of all the major immunotherapy advances throughout the history of cancer treatment.